onox/orka/docs/rendering/index.md

 Buffer_1.Bind (Shader_Storage, 0);
 ```

-#### Program
+#### Shaders

-The third step is to create a program with a vertex shader and a fragment
+The third step is to create a vertex shader and a fragment shader.
-shader.
 Save the following vertex shader in `triangle.vert`:

 ```glsl linenums="1" title="triangle.vert"
 #version 420 core